awsdocs/aws-global-accelerator-dev-guide/doc_source/using-byoip.md

 AWS Global Accelerator uses static IP addresses as entry points for your accelerators\.
 These IP addresses are anycast from AWS edge locations\.
 By default, Global Accelerator provides static IP addresses from the [Amazon IP address pool](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html)\.
 Instead of using the IP addresses that Global Accelerator provides, you can configure these entry points to be IPv4 addresses from your own address ranges\.
 This topic explains how to use your own IP address ranges with Global Accelerator\.

 You can bring part or all of your public IPv4 address ranges from your on\-premises network to your AWS account to use with Global Accelerator\.
 You continue to own the address ranges, but AWS advertises them on the internet\.

+**Important**
+You must stop advertising your IP address range from other locations before you advertise it through AWS\.
+If an IP address range is multihomed \(that is, the range is advertised by multiple service providers at the same time\), we can't guarantee that traffic to the address range will enter our network or that your BYOIP advertising workflow will complete successfully\.

 After you bring an address range to AWS, it appears in your account as an address pool\.
 When you create an accelerator, you can assign one or two of the IP addresses from your range to it\.
 We recommend that you bring two IP address ranges so that you can choose an IP address from different ranges for each static IP address\.

-**Note**
 If you choose to assign only one IP address from your IP address range to an accelerator, Global Accelerator assigns a second static IP address for the accelerator from the AWS IP address pool\.

 To use your own IP address range with Global Accelerator, review the requirements, and then follow the steps provided in this topic\.